BlueM/http-response-assert/README.md

 # Overview

-`@bluem/http-response-assert` is a Node.js module for performing assertions on HTTP responses which are received after sending requests.
-These assertions can include things like status code, HTTP headers, response text or CSS selectors and are therefore suitable for simple website or API behavior monitoring.
+Node.js module for performing assertions on HTTP responses which are received after sending requests.
+These assertions can include things like the status code, HTTP headers, response text, XPath expressions, JSON paths etc and are therefore suitable for simple website or API behavior monitoring.
+Additionally, the response time and other timing metrics are returned together with the test results, which can be handy for tracking performance changes over time.

-While the module is basically generic, it was written to be used in “Serverless” functions (AWS Lambda, Google Cloud Functions, Azure Functions etc), in order to perform simple behaviour verification of web applications.
-Doing that using code (as opposed to configuring a monitoring service where you hand-craft checks in the GUI) means that checks can be version-controlled, branched and automatically deployed.
+While the module is basically generic, it was written to be used in “Serverless” functions (AWS Lambda, Google Cloud Functions, Azure Functions etc).
+Doing that using code (as opposed to configuring a monitoring service where you hand-craft checks in the GUI) means that checks can be version-controlled, branched, automatically deployed and both triggered periodically or explicitly, for instance as a smoke test immediately after a deployment.

-Requests are done using the widely known [“request” npm module](https://www.npmjs.com/package/request), which means that requests can do anything that the “request” module offers.
-This includes:
+Requests can be run sequentially or with a configurable concurrency.
+As the requests are done using the widely known [“request” npm module](https://www.npmjs.com/package/request), you can do anything that the “request” module offers (which is *a lot*), including:

 * any HTTP methods
 * any content types
 * arbitrary headers
 * form data
+* HTTP authentication
+* etc.

 Out of the box, this module is able to: